dotnet/docs-aspire/docs/fundamentals/dashboard/explore.md

 :::image type="content" source="media/explore/aspire-login-help.png" lightbox="media/explore/aspire-login-help.png" alt-text=".NET Aspire dashboard login page with instructions on how to obtain the token.":::

-After copying the token from the console and pasting it into the login page, select the **Login** button.
+After copying the token from the console and pasting it into the login page, select the **Log in** button.

 :::image type="content" source="media/explore/aspire-login-filled.png" lightbox="media/explore/aspire-login-filled.png" alt-text=".NET Aspire dashboard login page with the token pasted into the textbox.":::